July 19, 2025

 Why Yoga Works for Stress Relief

-Unlike high-impact workouts, yoga combines controlled breathing, intentional movement, and meditation—all proven to:
+Unlike high-impact workouts, this excersize combines controlled breathing, intentional movement, and meditation—all proven to:

 • Lower blood pressure and heart rate